Muscular Strength: A GCSE PE Deep Dive

 Q: How often should I train for muscular strength?

 A: A general guideline is to train each muscle group 2-3 times per week, allowing for adequate rest between sessions.
-That said, this can vary depending on individual factors and training goals.
+On the flip side, this can vary depending on individual factors and training goals.

 Q: What are some common exercises to improve muscular strength?

 A: Examples include squats, deadlifts, bench presses, overhead presses, rows, and pull-ups.
-The choice of exercises should be designed for individual needs and capabilities It's one of those things that adds up..
+The choice of exercises should be suited to individual needs and capabilities Not complicated — just consistent.
+Less friction, more output..

 Q: Is it possible to improve muscular strength without weights?